cagatayakkus/dart_algorithms/bin/data_structures/linked_list/README.md

 | Get | B.C.
 O(1) / W.C.
 O(n) |
 | Length | O(n) |

-PS: B.C. references best case, W.C. references worst case.
+PS: B.C. is a reference for best case, W.C. is a reference for worst case.